thephpleague/flysystem-bundle/docs/1-getting-started.md

 storages, even if behind the scene you may rely on the same adapter.

-The reason for this is the added readability this provides to your project code: by naming your storages using their **intents**, your will naturally increase the readability of your autowired arguments.
+The reason for this is the added readability this provides to your project code: by naming your storages using their **intents**, you will naturally increase the readability of your autowired arguments.
 For example:

 ```yaml